What is CWTAP?

 Is CWTAP participation more work than the MSW program?

 No. CWTAP is complimentary to the MSW program.
-CWTAP is a specialized child welfare concentration where students complete their mandatory practicums at Children’s Administration.
+CWTAP is a specialized child welfare concentration where students complete their mandatory practicums at the Department of Children, Youth and Families.

 How does CWTAP prepare me to work in public child welfare?

 CWTAP offers a comprehensive educational experience in Washington State’s public child welfare.
-The student completes both their foundation and advanced practicums at a Children’s Administration office.
-Students will be immersed in services provided by CA that are designed to reduce the risk of abuse, find alternatives to out-of-home placements, assure safety and permanency for children in care, and support transition into adulthood.
+The student completes both their foundation and advanced practicums at a Department of Children, Youth and Families' office.
+Students will be immersed in services provided by DCYF that are designed to reduce the risk of abuse, find alternatives to out-of-home placements, assure safety and permanency for children in care, and support transition into adulthood.

 When can I apply for the CWTAP program?